COUNTERMOVEMENT JUMP (CMJ)

 Test Configuration

-The test configuration for the CMJ will differ depending on what measuring device is being used (e.g. contact mat, force plate, infrared platform, accelerometer, or a video camera).
+The test configuration for the CMJ will differ depending on what measuring device is being used (e.g. contact mat, force plate, infrared platform, accelerometer, or video camera).

 Testing Procedure

-During flight: During their time spent in the air, it is essential that the athletes maintain extension in the hip, knee, and ankle joints to prevent them achieving any additional flight time by bending their legs (3, 15).
+During flight: During their time spent in the air, it is essential that the athletes maintain extension in the hip, knee, and ankle joints to prevent them from achieving any additional flight time by bending their legs (3, 15).

-Jump Displacement: It is also important that the athlete not only jumps as high as possible, but also attempts to land in the same position as they took off – as jumping forwards, backwards or sideways can affect the test results.
-To aid this, coaches may often stick sellotape to the floor as a marker for athletes to take-off from and land on.
+Jump Displacement: It is also important that the athlete not only jumps as high as possible but also attempts to land in the same position as they took off – as jumping forwards, backwards or sideways can affect the test results.
+To aid this, coaches may often stick sellotape to the floor as a marker for athletes to take off from and land on.

 Once the test configuration has been set up, and the test official(s) and the athlete are ready, then the test can begin.

-How to: Calculate CMJ Performance
+Calculating CMJ Performance

-In most circumstances CMJ performance is reported as either jump height* (cm), or relative peak power output (W·kg-1).
+In most circumstances, CMJ performance is reported as either jump height* (cm), or relative peak power output (W·kg-1).

 *Jump height is an estimate of the height change in the athlete’s centre of mass, and is best measured using the impulse momentum data from a force platform (20, 24).